'They Don't Care About Black People Dying In The Bush'

 This year, the CDC, in partnership with the Kinshasa School of Public Health and Congo’s Ministry of Health, started trials with an injectable vaccine on some 1,000 Congolese health workers in Tshuapa province and some lab workers in the capital.

-“Our big push now is trying to get health care workers protected against this,” said Benjamin Munroe, a monkeypox specialist at the CDC.
+“Our big push now is trying to get health care workers protected against this,” said Benjamin Monroe, a monkeypox specialist at the CDC.

-Munroe has seen a resurgence of monkeypox cases in the last couple of years, citing Sierra Leone and the Central African Republic as examples of where more cases are being reported.
+Monroe has seen a resurgence of monkeypox cases in the last couple of years, citing Sierra Leone and the Central African Republic as examples of where more cases are being reported.
 But he’s not worried about a global pandemic.

 “I don’t think monkeypox will become a mutant, rampant virus and take over the world,” he said.
 “And if it were to, we already have strategies and vaccines from eradicating smallpox.
 You can pull out that playbook, dust it off and do it again if you had to.”

-But rolling out a new and expensive monkeypox vaccine to all those at risk would require serious international funding for something that’s considered a disease of poverty, Munroe noted.
+But rolling out a new and expensive monkeypox vaccine to all those at risk would require serious international funding for something that’s considered a disease of poverty, Monroe noted.

 “Incredibly poor people who are forced into the forest to subsist on what they can are the people we see getting these diseases,” he said.